top of page

 Vaccinating wildlife populations with baits

 Vaccinating wildlife populations is an effective tool to control the spread of infectious diseases in wildlife.
-Vaccinating wildlife populations has the potentially to additionally reduce the risk of spillover by reducing pathogen prevalence in wildlife populations.
+Vaccinating wildlife populations has the potential to additionally reduce the risk of spillover by reducing pathogen prevalence in wildlife populations.
 However what remains unclear is whether or not the time of year that we introduce a vaccine to a population affects the overall effectiveness of a vaccination campaign.
 This could be especially important in wildlife that demonstrate short defined breeding seasons that lead to large influxes of susceptible individuals in the population.

 Read more about this work here: https://doi.org/10.1111/1365-2664.13539